ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak5811/datasheet.md

 The RAK5811 WisBlock Interface module is designed to be part of a production-ready IoT solution in a modular way and must be combined with a WisBlock Core and a Base module.
 RAKWireless has standardized the way modules are interconnected to the baseboards with the WisBlock Interface Connectors.
 This standard connector is a small high-density connector that not only saves spaces on the circuit boards but also allows to implement high-speed communication bus.

-The RAK5811 is a 0-5 V analog input interface module.
+The RAK5811 is a 0-5&nbsp;V analog input interface module.
 The signal is routed through the IO bus to the WisBlock Core module.
 Inside of the WisBlock Core module, the MCU digitizes the signal and the sampled data is transmitted, for example, via a LoRa transceiver.

-The RAK5811 module features two input channels of 0-5 V analog signals.
+The RAK5811 module features two input channels of 0-5&nbsp;V analog signals.
 Inside, a high-precision operational amplifier, which supports a wide range of operating temperatures, is used for signal amplification and conversion.

-In addition, this module integrates a 12 V power supply.
+In addition, this module integrates a 12&nbsp;V power supply.
 The power supply is connected to an operational amplifier and be used to power the external sensors.
-The connection of the 0-5 V sensors is done through the fast crimping terminal without the need for special tools, this simplifies the installation process on the field.
+The connection of the 0-5&nbsp;V sensors is done through the fast crimping terminal without the need for special tools, this simplifies the installation process on the field.

 ### Features

-* Two 0-5 V analog input channels
+* Two 0-5&nbsp;V analog input channels
 * Compatible with multiple WisBlock Core modules, such as the RAK4631
-* 10 mV conversion accuracy
+* 10&nbsp;mV conversion accuracy
 * Supports low power consumption mode, the module can be powered off by WisBlock Core module for saving energy during idle periods
-* 12 V output to power external sensors
+* 12&nbsp;V output to power external sensors
 * Reserved I2C expansion interface
 * Fast crimping terminal to easily connect external components on the field
-* Designed with a 2 kV ESD protection level
+* Designed with a 2&nbsp;kV ESD protection level
 * Chipset: STMicroelectronics LM2902
-* Small dimensions of 35 mm x 25 mm
+* Small dimensions of 35&nbsp;mm x 25&nbsp;mm

 ## Specifications